 - 1. Assure that accurate medications are listed in Therap based on current medical provider's orders. - 2.
 Be aware of the New Mexico Nurse Practice Act, and Board of Pharmacy standards and regulations, including the requirement for all agencies to have Pharmacy Consultant and a Pharmacy Manual to guide internal procedures. - 3.
 Communicate with the Primary Care Practitioner and relevant specialists regarding medications and any concerns with medications or side effects. - 4.
 Educate the person, guardian, family, and IDT regarding the use and implications of medications as needed. - 5.
 Administer any new medication that requires a routine ordered assessment with the delivery of each dose, for individuals in residential services until: - a.
-The nurse determines the person's condition is stable; and - b.
-A MERP is in place if deemed necessary by the nurse; and - ca. DSP, including CMAs, are adequately trained and demonstrate competence on the MERP related to the person's condition, the desired effects of the medication utilized, and the routine ordered assessment with the delivery of each dose.

-- db.
+The nurse determines the person's condition is stable; - b.
 The above is applicable in all settings except for individuals residing with and receiving supports from their Related Family Living Providers. - 6.
 Monitor the MAR and treatment records at least monthly for accuracy.
 The nurse must review for PRN use and errors.
 The monitoring must be documented.
 The documentation may be captured within the electronic MAR system or in a nursing progress note if no electronic MAR system is active. - 7.
 Respond to calls requesting delivery of PRNs from AWMD trained DSP and non-related (surrogate or host) Family Living Provider Agencies. - 8.
 Respond to calls at any time from agency staff or family members who seek advice or assistance regarding medication issues. - 9.
 Assure that all orders for PRN medications or treatments have: - a. clear instructions for use; and - b. observable signs/symptoms or circumstances in which the medication is to be used or withheld. - 10.
 Monitor the person's response to the use of routine or PRN pain medication and contact the prescriber as needed regarding its effectiveness. - 11.
 Assure documentation of the response to and effectiveness of the PRN medication is on the MAR and in routine progress notes from the DSP and from Nursing when PRN medications are used.
 All documentation be dated, timed, and address the following: - a.
 DSP must contact the agency nurse prior to assisting with medication to inform the nurse what is occurring and obtain approval to assist with delivery of the PRN.
-The only exception to prior consultation with the agency nurse is to administer selected emergency medications as listed on the current approved DDSD Emergency Medications List and the DOH-DDSD-Clinical Services Website. - b.
+The only exception to prior consultation with the agency nurse is to

+- administer selected emergency medications as listed on the current approved DDSD Emergency Medications List and the DOH-DDSD-Clinical Services Website. - b.
 The DSP must inform the nurse of the results of the PRN, and both must document what occurred and what was reported. - 12.
 Monitor and document the person's response and the effectiveness of their medication regime as part of the e-CHAT. - 13.
 Document any observed or reported signs of allergic reaction or adverse medication effects or side effects and provide needed follow up and supports including accessing appropriate medical treatment and communicating with the ordering practitioner. - 14.
 Know where medication information from the prescribing pharmacy is kept online, in the home, and community inclusion service locations. - 15.
-Support the DSP awareness of the expected desired outcomes from medications.

-- 16. Support the person's increased independence and participation taking their medications independently if possible. - 17.
-Collaborate with agency supervisors to investigate examine and correct medication errors and missing medications as needed. - 18.
+Support the DSP awareness of the expected desired outcomes from medications. - 16.
+Support the person's increased independence and participation by taking their medications independently if possible. - 17.
+Collaborate with agency supervisors to examine and correct medication errors and missing medications as needed. - 18.
 Follow up on Pharmacy Consultant reports as needed and participate in the agency Quality Improvement process.